BMW, Bosch join Deutsche Bahn in airline cartel damages claim

 The firm is seeking 1.2 billion euros in damages plus 560 million euros in interest in a suit filed with a court in Cologne, plus another $370 million in the United States.

-The airlines it is suing in Germany are Lufthansa, Air Canada, British Airways, Cargolux [CLUX.UL], Cathay Pacific, Japan Airlines, LAN, Qantas, SAS and Singapore Airlines.
+The airlines it is suing in Germany are Lufthansa, Air Canada, British Airways, Cargolux, Cathay Pacific, Japan Airlines, LAN, Qantas , SAS and Singapore Airlines.